Stockflare/blog/_posts/2015-03-16-cutting-fees.markdown

 Sadly, the asset management industry has proven itself to be a high fee, poor performance model.
 Anyone that suggests a wealth manager is to your wealth, what a doctor is to your health, has not looked at the data.
 Or worse, is choosing to ignore it.

 The finance industry wraps itself in complexity and jargon.
 People feel helpless and disconnected from their investments.
 They don't switch, given the lack of alternatives.
-As a result, the bankers continue to enjoy our money, literally at our expense.
+As a result, the **bankers continue to enjoy our money, literally at our expense**.

 As Bob Jones the property tycoon said: